MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/container_setup.md

 **Goal** :
 Building on basic management, this doc will walk through set up of the container infrastructure.
 Includes setting up a basic network and installing some workload.
+Customize the workload, save as a new image to send off to wherever? (if that is possible/ready)

 **Nav Experience** :